With these tips from the Kiddom Success Team, learn a few tactics and tricks that will help you start the school year right.

 Check out these newly curated resources for grades 6–8.
 Explore each playlist by subject, or access the entire collection of 6-8th grade resources here.
 Social Studies: Outbreak!
 Welcome to the dark side of the Silk Road.
 Examine how interregional interactions led to the spread of the Black Death.
 Science: A Lap Around the Gene Pool Your genes hold the code to […]

 From earthquakes to conversion tables, we’ve put together these teaching resources specifically for 3rd-5th grade classrooms.
 Instructional Playlists to Shake Things Up is a collection of themed teaching resources for all grades.
 You can explore each playlist by subject below, or access the entire collection here.
-Social Studies: Breaking the Border This playlist provides a comprehensive look […]
+Social Studies: Breaking the Border This playlist provides a comprehensive look at a […]

 Summertime is a crucial period of rest for students, but as educators we know minds should stay active to retain the year’s learning and ensure brains “stay in shape” till back to school season.
 So how do we balance giving our students time to recharge, while keeping them academically engaged?
 The key is to provide […]